An official website of the United States government

 Navy Band Northwest traces its history to 1925 where it was unofficially known as the Third Battalion, U.S. Naval Reserve Forces, 13th Naval District Band.
 In 1944, a group of Sailors from various ratings formed a band at Naval Air Station (NAS) Seattle at Sand Point to welcome home the Hellcat Fighter Squadron of Carrier Aircraft Support Unit 7.
 In honor of the fighter squadron returning from combat operations in the South Pacific, the band became known thereafter as the Hellcat Band.

 The official commissioning of the 13th Naval District Band took place in 1953 at Pier 91 in Seattle.
 The band later moved to Naval Air Station Seattle at Sand Point in the fall of 1970 where its name was changed to Northwest Navy Band and later to Navy Band Seattle.
 In April 1985, the band moved into Building 30 on Sand Point, a remodeled portion of the hangar where the Hellcat Band had welcomed home the World War II heroes of Carrier Aircraft Support Unit 7.
-For ten years the band remained on Sand Point until 1995 when Naval Air Station Seattle closed in 1995 as a result of the Base Realignment and Closure Commission (BRAC).
-Navy Band Seattle relocated across Puget Sound to its current facility at Naval Base Kitsap, Bangor located in Silverdale, Washington.
+The band remained on Sand Point until 1995 when Naval Air Station Seattle closed as a result of the Base Realignment and Closure Commission.
+Navy Band Seattle relocated across the Puget Sound to its current facility at Naval Base Kitsap-Bangor located in Silverdale, Washington.
 Navy Band Seattle was renamed Navy Band Northwest on April 1, 1999 as a result of Navy Regionalization Initiatives.

-Navy Band Northwest's current mission is to provide musical support for official Navy functions and Navy Recruiting efforts, as well as community outreach performances for the communities of the Pacific Northwest in Alaska, Northern California, Colorado, Idaho, Western Kansas, Montana, Western Nebraska, Nevada, Oregon, Utah, Washington, and Wyoming.
+Navy Band Northwest's current mission is to provide musical support for official Navy functions and recruiting efforts, as well as community outreach performances in Alaska, Idaho, Montana, Nebraska, North Dakota, Oregon, South Dakota, Washington, and Wyoming.

-For the latest details and an updated performance schedule, please visit our Facebook page by visiting http://www.facebook.com/navybandnorthwest.
+For the latest details and an updated performance schedule, please visit our Facebook page at http://www.facebook.com/navybandnorthwest.

 request the band

-The band is able to provide musical support for most military and civilian ceremonies throughout the Northwestern United States.
-All units of the band are capable of performing concerts in the public domain, providing certain minimum requirements are met.
+Navy Band Northwest is able to provide musical support for a variety of military and civilian events throughout the Northwestern United States, providing certain minimum requirements are met.

 Step 1: